C2SM/git-course/advanced/Exercise_3_ignoring-files.md

 ## Find out why a file is ignored <a name="why"></a>

-Once a `.gitignore` has a dozen patterns, and especially once there are `.gitignore` files in several directories, "why on earth is this file not showing up" becomes a real question.
+Once a `.gitignore` has a dozen patterns, and especially once there are `.gitignore` files in several directories, why a particular file is not showing up becomes a genuine question.

 **Task 6.** Ask Git which pattern is responsible for ignoring *schedules.tar.gz*.